mcgivrer/karma/src/docs/05-the_scene.md

 }
 ```

-And on each of the 3 main loop operations in the `KarmaApp` class:
+And on each of the 3 main loop operations in the `KarmaPlatform` class:

 ```java
 public void input() {